CraftAmplify/craftamplify-task-app/README.md

 npm run mock:api
 ```

 Note: This starts a local mock API backed by `db.json`.
 It is for development and testing only; there is no real backend service.
+If you change `db.json`, your changes persist until you reset with `npm run db:reset`.

 Restore mock data at any time:
 ```bash